arun-kr-reddy/notes/computer_architecture.md

   -  scoreboarding: each register in register file has a associated valid bit, instruction writing to register resets the bit, instruction in decode stage will check if all source & destination registes are valid
   - combinational dependency check logic: special logic that checks if any instruction in later stages is supposed to write to any source register of the instruction that is being decoded
 - resolving data dependencies:
-  - freezing: pipeline stalled till dependent value is updated in register file (hardware based interlocking)
+  - stall: till dependent value is updated in register file (hardware based interlocking)
   - compile-time detection & elimination: insert `NOP`s (bubble) at compile time (software based interlocking)
   - data forwarding/bypassing: forward the result value as soon as the value is available from a later stage in the pipeline, brings a pipeline closer to data flow execution principles
   ![](./media/computer_architecture/data_forwarding.png)